 Which solution meets the requirements by using the LEAST amount of management overhead?

-Connect the Active Directory to AWS by using single sign-on and an Active Directory Federation Services (AD FS) with SAML 2.0, and then configure the Identity Provider (IdP) system to use form-based authentication.
+A. Connect the Active Directory to AWS by using single sign-on and an Active Directory Federation Services (AD FS) with SAML 2.0, and then configure the Identity Provider (IdP) system to use form-based authentication.
 Build the AD FS portal page with corporate branding, and integrate third-party applications that support SAML 2.0 as required.

 B. Create a two-way Forest trust relationship between the on-premises Active Directory and the AWS Directory Service.
 Set up AWS Single Sign-On with AWS Organizations.
 Use single sign-on integrations for connections with third-party applications.